Reuse machine configuration on many machines

 With your fragment created, you can add it to all machines that should have it.

-In the following, you will see how to add a fragment manually.
-If you are working in a factory setting and need to set up devices before they reach the end user, you can also fragments while provisioning your fleet.
+In the following steps, you will see how to add a fragment manually.
+If you are working in a factory setting and need to set up devices before they reach the end user, you can also use fragments to provision your machines.

 Click Save in the upper right corner of the screen.